khadija0217/learning-java-fundamentals/README.md

 - Arrays
 - Object-Oriented Programming Basics

-### Python
-- Variables and Data Types
-- User Input
-- Conditional Statements
-- Loops
-- Functions
-- Lists and Dictionaries
-- Basic File Handling

 ## Technologies Used
-- Java
+- Java online compiler
-- Python
-- VS Code / IntelliJ IDEA

 ## Purpose
-This repository is maintained to practice and improve programming skills in Java and Python.
+This repository is maintained to practice and improve programming skills in Java.